Layton Primary School

 In all education, childcare and social care settings, preventing the spread of coronavirus involves dealing with direct transmission (for instance, when in close contact with those sneezing and coughing) and indirect transmission (via touching contaminated surfaces).

 A range of approaches and actions should be employed to do this.
-These can be seen as a hierarchy of controls that, when implemented, creates an inherently safer system, where the risk of transmission of infection is substantially reduced.
+These can be seen as a hierarchy of controls that, when implemented, creates an inherently safer system, where the risk of transmission of infection (through COVID or similar) is substantially reduced.